werner33/AdvancedBasicsForWeb/TDDWithInteractiveComponent.md

 # Testing an Interactive Component

 So far we've looked at the basic react app out of the box, then we moved on to testing a custom component.
 In this section, let's move into testing a component that has some interactivity.
-In the last section we'll include interactivity and an asynchronous call to an external API.
+In the last section we'll include interactivity.

 1. Create a new Directory for a Counter